Marincor/firebase_analytics_lab/README.md

 # firebase_analytics_lab
-a lab project to implement firebase analytics in Angular Web App
+a lab project to implement firebase analytics in Angular Web App - wip